andstill/agogf-bot/README.md

 A. Create an environment file with the following variables declared:

-    DISCORDTOKEN= (The bot's token as displayed on the discord developer portal) OWNER= (The full screen name of the person you want to be able to execute some of the sensitive commands INCLUDING the pound sign.
+    DISCORDTOKEN=(The bot's token as displayed on the discord developer portal) OWNER=(The full screen name of the person you want to be able to execute some of the sensitive commands INCLUDING the pound sign.
 Something like JohnDoes#1234)
-    RAID_CHANNEL= (Whatever channel is used primarily for your raiding channel) AMONGUS_CHANNEL= (Whatever channel is used primarily for your Among Us channels) OFFICER_CHANNEL= (Whatever channel is used for your private officer chat.)
+    RAID_CHANNEL=(Whatever channel is used primarily for your raiding channel) AMONGUS_CHANNEL=(Whatever channel is used primarily for your Among Us channels) OFFICER_CHANNEL=(Whatever channel is used for your private officer chat.)
+    OFFICER_ROLE=(Whatever role is designated for "officers".)

 B. Fill out the greeting you would like to have when a stranger joins your discord in the discord.py file.
 This is currently redacted from this repo.

     CURRENT PLANS;

 The following commands are not-yet implemented, though planned:
-    $token - Fetch the price of a token in US.
     $rio [player] - Fetch the general raider.io score of a character.
-    $m+ - Fetches the affixes for the week in the US.
-    $privchan - Create a private test channel between the author and officers.
     Figure out music-playing capabilities over voice chat.

 A lot of us are thinking of fun little ideas just to make this a challenging bot to expand upon, such as: